turbonomic/orm/README.md

 Continue in the 2nd console.

 The `pattern` test case intends to show how to use selectors, (predefined) parameters in patterns.
-It uses predefined selector `core`, predefined parameter `.owned.name` and parameter `ports` to generate 4 mappings from 1 pattern definition in spec.
+It uses predefined selector `my_selector`, predefined parameter `.owned.name` and parameter `ports` to generate 4 mappings from 1 pattern definition in spec.

 ```yaml
   status: